Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 The market research for NWT adoption consistently identifies "cultural imposter syndrome" as one of the primary psychological barriers for non-Indigenous professionals.
 This is the feeling of paralysis that comes from knowing you are required to demonstrate cultural competency about a culture that is not your own, in a community where your neighbors may include members of that culture, and in a professional environment where appearing uninformed carries social consequences.

 This paralysis has a concrete procedural cost.
-Families who arrive at the home study without a Cultural Connection Plan, who answer cultural competency questions vaguely because they are afraid to say something wrong, or who delay their application because they are uncertain about the cultural requirements, lose months of process time.
+Families who approach the home study without having thought through their cultural commitments, who answer cultural competency questions vaguely because they are afraid to say something wrong, or who delay their application because they are uncertain about the cultural requirements may need additional planning as the assessment and placement work proceed.
 The children waiting for placement in the NWT do not benefit from a non-Indigenous family's indecision rooted in not knowing what is actually required.

 The Cultural Connection Plan framework in the Northwest Territories Adoption Process Guide is specifically designed for this situation.
-It tells you — in plain language, not in the conditional bureaucratic language of a government policy document — what you need to have in writing before the home study, what questions you will be asked about cultural competency, and what the difference is between a plan that satisfies the requirement and one that stalls your file.
+It tells you — in plain language, not in the conditional bureaucratic language of a government policy document — what to consider and document as the home study and placement planning proceed, what questions you will be asked about cultural competency, and what the difference is between a plan that satisfies the requirement and one that stalls your file.

 What Happens After Placement: The Permanent Obligations